 Native's popular sticks are oh-so-close to your standard options, you might mistake them for their drugstore counterpart, sans aluminum.
 The formula is made with probiotics (to balance the microbiome), oils to nourish, and baking soda to neutralize odor.
 Of note: Some are sensitive to the last ingredient, so proceed with caution if you are.
 This sweet, tropical option is one of their most popular.

 Sans plastic packaging, this option is for the particularly eco-minded.
 But that's not all you'll like about it: The formula is made with coconut oil, shea butter, and (the odor absorber) arrowroot powder.
-The scent blends together a soothing, calming lavender with bright, citrus bergamot.
+The scent blends together bright, citrus grapefruit, lemon, and sweet orange peel.

 For those looking for natural (but who tend to sweat a bit more than most), you can opt for this extra-strength stick from natural brand Milk & Honey.
 It goes on smoothly, nourishing skin while helping you stay fresh all day.
 Need proof?
 The brand says it's "Summer In Austin Texas Approved."